samundrak/simple-forum/README.md

 * Run `npm install` to install dependencies
 * Run `npm run dep` to run dependencies like mongo and maildev, don't forget to enter root password after running command for mongo.
-* Run `npm run seed` to seed database on another terminal

 #Run